GEOF-OSGL/CrisisCommunicationMapSymbolLibrary/README.md

 # CrisisCommunicationMapSymbolLibrary

+An initial cartographic symbol system specifically adapted to crisis communication.

 Recent crisis events worldwide have disclosed many flaws in the existing technologies and policies with regard to crisis management.
 In the area of cartography they pointed to a lack of guidelines, standards and cartographic symbols required for making maps specifically adapted to crisis communication.